Timothy Dempsey: Death

 Reportedly six-hundred people packed the St. Joseph's Church and thousands lined the way to Calvary Cemetery.
 Father Tim was interred in Exiles' Rest, which he had created in 1910 as a last resting place for the poor and forgotten he had served.
-His grave site is marked with a Celtic Cross and the inscription, "God gave him grace abundant in the light of faith he saw his neighbor's needs.
-The poor, forlorn and outcast he served with christlike charity.
-Here where his Exiles' Rest, he also willed to rest to await with them a glorious resurrection and the summons home."
-He lies with hundreds of those whose lives he touched.
 As a testament to his respect within the trade unions, his casket was carried by six pall bearers that were all members of the Teamsters Union, Father Tim being an honorary member of Local 600, International Brotherhood of Teamsters.

 Two months following his death, on Sunday, June 7, he was given a memorial service that was held at the Municipal Auditorium and attended by many dignitaries and prominent people from all walks of life.
 Among the participants and speakers were U.S. Senator Bennett Champ Clark, Bishop William Scarlet, Rabii Julius Gordon, and Thomas Quinn, President of the Buildings Trades Council.

 Legacy

 Father Timothy Dempsey's charitable work established the basis for a foundation that continues to serve the needs of the homeless in St. Louis.
 The agency of "Father Dempsey's Charities," part of the Archdiocese of St. Louis and located at 3427 Washington Avenue, gives up to 78 residents a place to live and help with daily nourishment, getting a job, obtaining needed medical treatment, and accessing government benefits.
 Father Dempsey's Charities offers guests a room equipped with a bed, dresser, nightstand, lamp, and bedding.
 Bathrooms and kitchen facilities are shared.
 Breakfast and dinner are provided.

 Dempsey's charitable work inspired others to do the same.
 In New Orleans, a newly ordained priest who attended Kenrick Seminary in St. Louis, Father Peter M.H.
 Wynhoven, started the St. Vincent's Hotel in 1911, complete with inexpensive rooms, meals and an employment bureau, all based on the work of Father Timothy Dempsey.
 Other similarly inspired institutions were founded in Seattle, San Francisco, Newark, Omaha, Milwaukee and Kansas City.

 The Ancient Order of Hibernians – Father Dempsey Division 1 is named in his honor.